ontherunwithdman/WHSTechNotes/journal.md

  | Kayla    |  GMC Sierra   |    Fixed Wrong Problem     |
  | Bart     |   Toyota Corolla  |    Left Stains On Carpet     |
  | Harrison |   Subaru Forester  |    Left The Oil Cap Off     |
+# February 3, 2025
+The recent mid-air collision over Washington, D.C. highlights the importance of computer science in aviation safety.
+Computer science can contribute to aviation safety in several ways.
+For instance, software development can create more reliable and robust systems that ensure aircraft operate safely and efficiently.
+Automation technology can significantly reduce the chances of human error by taking over repetitive and complex tasks, allowing pilots to focus on critical decision-making processes.
+Additionally, advancements in cybersecurity can protect aviation systems from potential hacking and cyber threats, ensuring the integrity and confidentiality of sensitive data.

+Moreover, improving human-computer interaction is crucial in aviation safety.
+By designing intuitive and user-friendly interfaces, pilots and air traffic controllers can access and interpret vital information quickly and accurately, leading to better decision-making during critical moments.
+Enhanced communication systems facilitated by computer science can also ensure seamless coordination between different entities in the aviation sector.
+Overall, the integration of computer science in aviation safety measures can lead to a safer and more reliable air travel experience for everyone.